 Got a vision you want to achieve collaboratively?
 Inclusive leadership is incredibly rewarding, but it’s easy to get it wrong.

 People often assume there’s a straight trade-off between efficiency (or speed) and inclusivity, because it takes more time to sift through ideas, prioritise, agree actions and decide how to see them through.
-BUT y work out fine.
-We all get ourselves tangled up in problem solving from time to time, but the potential for getting truly tied up in knots goes up dramatically when more than a few people are involved.
+It’s certainly true we all get tangled up in problem solving from time to time, and the potential for getting truly tied up in knots goes up dramatically when more than a few people are involved.

 When things get more complex, they tend to get a LOT more complicated very fast.
 Each team member will have their own thinking preferences, and organisational culture/leadersip style will also the number of factors you’re trying to take into account – the culture layers of